NB. This explanation refers to British English.

 However, you CAN’T say, “Sorry, I’ve forgotten my notebook at home.”

-When you mention the place where the object is now, do not use ‘forget’, despite the fact that the reason why it is there is that you forgot it!
+When you talk about the location, the place where the object is, or where it could be, use ‘leave’ do not use ‘forget’, despite the fact that the reason why it is there is that you forgot it!

 Forget + object